kalam360/capstone-project-dex/README.md

 In this project we will develop smartcontracts for liquidity mining on Uniswap, balancer, Curve, and others with various strategies that yields better return.
 Our goal is to optimize the strategies.

+## Steps:
+    1. Get Current rate and APY for each currency pair from DEX exchanges
+    2. Develop a weight matrix for risk and return characteristics of these liquidity
+    3. With given weight stake currencies in these pools to have return
+    4. Check in regular interval about the risk return changes
+    5. Update the weight matrix and rebalance the stake in pools

+## Common Commands
 ```shell
 npx hardhat accounts
 npx hardhat compile